daios-ai/msg/data/msplain.md

+Below is the **updated & improved** manual.
+I kept the exact section structure and folded in all the language pitfalls you highlighted, with focused “good/bad” examples where they help most (no new sections added).

+---

 # MindScript Language Manual (Human-Oriented)

 MindScript is a compact, expression-oriented language for two kinds of computation: deductive (ordinary, deterministic functions) and inductive (first-class oracles backed by models or external sources).
 It pairs formal, structural types with informal annotations (human text that guides oracles) while keeping syntax clean and readable.